 No matter the reason, with 37 million likes, you can’t deny that we secretly (or not so secretly) love this song and can’t help but dance, or sing along when we hear it.

 The numbers: Uploaded January 12, 2017.
 6.7 billion views.
 37 million likes.
 27.3 million subscribers.

 9. Call of Duty: Infinite Warfare Reveal Trailer by Call of Duty - 3.87 million dislikes

-When I think “war-related video games”, I think Call of Duty, and their reveal trailer for Infinite Warfare comes in at number eight with 3.8 million dislikes.
+When I think “war-related video games”, I think Call of Duty, and their reveal trailer for Infinite Warfare comes in at number nine with 3.8 million dislikes.

 This game hit shelves in November 2016, and to fuel some excitement, the trailer for this first-person shooter video game came out in May.
 It’s safe to say that players of the game weren’t thrilled with what they saw, but perhaps they were too quick to voice their disappointment.

 Many gamers have expressed regret over their initial judgment so quickly on this trailer alone.
 And even with the disappointment, it still managed to sell 1.8 million copies in the US its first week and was the top-selling game in November 2016.

 The numbers: Uploaded May 2, 2016.
 43.8 million views.
 615,000 likes.
 6.2 million subscribers.